 There are various causes of overactive bladder problems, where there is an increased urgency to urinate, such as diabetes or certain neurological disorders.

 Doctors will often offer a range of tablets to treat the issue, but if these fail to work, many suggest Botox.
-This treatment isn’t quite as simple as the others listed above, as it involves inserting a cystoscope and camera into the bladder before Botox injections are made into the wall of the bladder.
-It is also one of the only forms of Botox that requires anaesthetic.
+This treatment isn’t quite as simple as the others listed above, as it involves inserting a cystoscope and camera into the bladder before injections are made into the wall of the bladder.
+It is also one of the only forms of botulinum toxin treatment that requires anaesthetic.
 But the treatment itself takes just minutes.
 Great stuff!

 We all get a twitchy eye from time to time - often due to tiredness or too much caffeine, but for some, uncontrollable blinking (medically known as blepharospasm) is frustrating, uncomfortable and sometimes painful.